fgnt/sms_wsj/README.md

 ![Example ID](doc/images/room.svg)

-This repository includes the scripts required to create the sms_wsj database and a baseline ASR system using KALDI (http://github.com/kaldi-asr/kaldi).
+This repository includes the scripts required to create the SMS-WSJ database, a spatial clustering baseline for separation, and a baseline ASR system using Kaldi (http://github.com/kaldi-asr/kaldi).

+## Why does this database exist?

+In multi-speaker ASR the [WSJ0-2MIX database](https://www.merl.com/demos/deep-clustering) and the spatialized version thereof are widely used.
+Observing that research in multi-speaker ASR is often hard to compare because some researchers pretrain on WSJ, while others train only on WSJ0-2MIX or create other sub-lists of WSJ we decided to roll a fixed file list which is suitable for training an ASR system without additional audio data.
+Punctuation pronunciation utterances are filtered to further facilitate end-to-end ASR experiments.

+Further, we argue that the tooling around [WSJ0-2MIX database](https://www.merl.com/demos/deep-clustering) and the spatialized version thereof is very limited.
+Therefore, we provide a spatial clustering baseline and a Kaldi ASR baseline.
+Researchers can now easily improve parts of the pipeline while ensuring that they can fairly compare with baseline results reported in the associated Arxiv paper.

+## How can I cite this work?
+Where are baseline results?
-The preprint of the associated paper can be found here: https://arxiv.org/abs/1910.13934 If you are using this code please cite the paper as follows:
+The associated paper can be found here: https://arxiv.org/abs/1910.13934 If you are using this code please cite the paper as follows:

 ```